jmagar/piper/INSTALL.md

 ## Docker Deployment (Recommended)

-The easiest and recommended way to run Zola is using Docker Compose, which will set up the Zola application and a PostgreSQL database.
+The easiest and recommended way to run Piper is using Docker Compose, which will set up the Piper application and a PostgreSQL database.

 1.  **Clone the repository:**
     ```bash
-    git clone https://github.com/your-repo/zola.git # Replace with actual repo URL
+    git clone https://github.com/your-repo/piper.git # Replace with actual repo URL
-    cd zola
+    cd piper
     ```

 2.  **Prepare the `.env` file:**